sp8591/ml/readme.txt

-git is a distributed version control system. git is free software distributed under the GPL. gti has mutable index called . aa for dev branch
+git is a distributed version control system. git is free software distributed under the GPL. gti has mutable index called fff. for dev branch fefefe